0xRyuzak1/0xRyuzak1.github.io/_posts/2023-12-05-htb-cybermonday.md

 ![](/assets/img/hackthebox/machines writeups/Cybermonday/error.png)

 As per the error page there is an attempt to read property "isAdmin" on null.
-This means that there is an admin user which has priv to accessing the dashboard page so keep that in mind because this is a potential Priv Esclation we have to check later.
+This means that there is an admin user which has priv to accessing the dashboard page so keep that in mind because this is a potential Priv Escalation we have to check later.

 #### **Admin Access**

 ##### **Controllers**

 Controllers are in `app/Http/Controllers`.
-And the update function is in this file `ProfileController.php` which conatins the following code
+And the update function is in this file `ProfileController.php` which contains the following code

 ```php